OUR TEAM

 info@cerveau.ee

 Airi Kivi provides services through Ohvriabi, Töötukassa, and the City of Tallinn child support services projects.
 She has worked with both children and adults (depression, anxiety, family relationships).
 Airi Kivi is a *psychologist (under the supervision/in training of a clinical psychologist) and works under the supervision/guidance of Mihhail Beljajev, a clinical psychologist and clinical child psychologist (Level 7).
 She may provide services in accordance with § 82(2) of the Health Care Services List Act (TTL).
 Airi Kivi holds a Baccalaureus Scientiarum degree in Psychology, which, according to available information, is considered equivalent to a Master’s degree (EHIS; Government of the Republic Regulation No. 120 of 06.06.2005).
 From 2002 to 2005, she completed an introductory course in family therapy and received basic training in family therapy (she did not attend to supervision years of family therapy).
-She has worked as a counsellor and family counsellor for over 23 years.
+She has worked as family counsellor for over 23 years.

 info@cerveau.ee

+(In Russian).
 Works with children and helps to understand developmental characteristics, focusing on the following areas: behavioural difficulties, enuresis and encopresis, ADHD and autism.
 Also works with adults.
 Lena Leviand’s education was recognised by an ENIC/NARIC decision No. 11-3/3740-3 as bachelor-level training in psychology; she has also completed a retraining programme of 1,080 hours.
 The studies were completed on the basis of a higher education qualification and correspond to the level of the previously obtained qualification.
 Her education was completed at the Wallenberg Institute of Special Pedagogy and Psychology (EQF level 6, ISCED level 6).
 Lena also studied at the University of Tartu Pärnu College as a rehabilitation specialist.
 At the Sillamäe Institute of Economics and Management, in cooperation with Herzen State Pedagogical University of Russia (Herzen University), she obtained the qualification of psychologist-counsellor.
 At the University of Tartu Narva College, she completed the full programme in school psychology.
 She has worked at Tallinn Children’s Hospital, Ida-Viru Central Hospital, and Jõhvi Hospital.
 Lena Leviand’s work is carried out under the coordination/supervision of Mihhail Beljajev to ensure high quality (providing feedback, guidance, and support).
 Services may be provided in accordance with § 82(2) of the Health Care Services List Act (TTL).

 Image-1